Multi-family winterization checklist: 18 steps to take ASAP

 #16.
 Check Carbon Monoxide Detectors

-According to the CDC, carbon monoxide poisonings happen most often in the fall and winter, when windows are closed, and people are more likely to use fuel-burning heat sources.
+According to Johns Hopkins, carbon monoxide poisonings happen most often in the winter, when windows are closed, and people are more likely to use fuel-burning heat sources.

 Educate residents on the hazards of carbon monoxide and how to avoid dangerous buildups in their homes.
 For example, avoid using space heaters that burn fuel.